 If your Mac is running slowly, it could just be that it’s one of the earliest Macs to support Ventura and is struggling a little bit.
 Make sure that all your applications are up to date, as they may need to be updated to run Ventura properly.
 It could also be that Spotlight is reindexing following the update.
 Click on the Spotlight icon in the menu bar.
 Is there a progress bar in the window?
 If so, it’s reindexing.
 Wait until it’s finished, and check if your Mac is running faster.

-2. Go to Maintenance.
+- Go to Performance.

 7. macOS Ventura is unstable